 Your job is to figure out which conclusions are or are NOT supported by the facts presented.

 Now this test is not intended to torture you (though I know some people might argue with me on this one).

 It turns out this is a very important skill once you're on the job as a management consultant, especially as a first year analyst or associate.

-In addition to a live case interview, the McKinsey Problem Solving Test, other firms have used similar tests (Monitor has done this from time to time) OR have given an in-person case interview where the candidate is presented with a written document consisting of various facts, figures and other data… and the data sufficiency skill is tested verbally.
+In addition to a live case interview, the McKinsey Problem Solving Test, other firms have used similar tests OR have given an in-person case interview where the candidate is presented with a written document consisting of various facts, figures and other data… and the data sufficiency skill is tested verbally.

 These are all variations of the same thing.